hertie-data-science-lab/ds01-infra/docs-user/README.md

 **→ [Index & Learning Paths](index.md)** - Documentation structure, reading paths, and section overview.

+> This contains everything you need to navigate this repo - from practical basics of deploying a container, advanced scripting and automation patterns, all the way through to explanations of core CS concepts behind DS01's architecture, and bridges to parallel industry practices.

 ---

 ## Get Started in <30 Minutes